 Beyond the challenge of mastering the technical components required to implement AI applications, an organization must master it at scale.
 This is the heart of every organization’s digital transformation – AI and ML applied to an expertise domain at scale.

 Integration requires intuitive tools for employees across the organization so that interactions with data and models are accessible and possible in a low-code environment.
 From there, it is possible to easily extract business metrics and Key Performance Indicators (KPIs) to measure the success of implementation accurately.

 For industry leaders, the natural strategic approach is choosing the right visual intelligence technology stack, developed, maintained, and operated as a service by a third-party specialist.
 At Alteia, we understand this, so we built a platform that offers a suite of tools for AI monitoring and improvement.
 This way, businesses can focus on their domain of expertise and maximize value creation through the rapid and efficient development of vertical-specific AI applications.

-The Alteia platform is uniquely powerful as it enables rapid development and deployment of visual intelligence applications at scale.
+The Alteia software is uniquely powerful as it enables rapid development and deployment of vision AI applications at scale.
 These applications are flexible, easily upgraded, and can be ported across various cloud platforms with little to no modification.
-At Alteia, we provide solutions that future-proof your investment in enterprise A.I and IoT application development, with a fraction of the resources and time required for alternative approaches.
+At Alteia, we provide solutions that future-proof your investment in enterprise AI and IoT application development, with a fraction of the resources and time required for alternative approaches.

 Once you have accumulated sufficient data over time, you have a complete picture of the past.
 With enough history, you can predict the future; fundamentally, the models become predictive over time.
 Then, they can be used to run simulations and optimize the complete operation and maintenance chain.
 Just like that, visual data management becomes the cornerstone of your digital transformation.